flintlang/flint/state_of_flint.md

 #### Move

 Move doesn't work right now with the verifier, thanks to some of the special cases the verifier tries to handle involving Wei and Ethereum.
-Work would need to be done to get the verifier to reliably work with Move, but for now, the verifier is skipped if the target is Move/
+Work would need to be done to get the verifier to reliably work with Move, but for now, the verifier is skipped if the target is Move.

 #### Invariants and Instantiation

-@matteo
+Currently, the Boogie translation of Flint code that gets verified is not able to correctly keep track of initilisation in a way that allows the Boogie verifier to deduce the state of contract/struct properties within the methods of that contract/struct.
+The properties are in fact taken to have an arbitrary value, even when their state could be unambiguously deduced by the programmer by looking at the code.
+It is possible, however, that this issue ([#457 Potential Boogie limitation for simple assertions on contract and struct properties](https://github.com/flintlang/flint/issues/457)) might not have an easy solution, or that implementing one would be out of the scope of what the verifier should be doing.
+Hence, we advise discussing the issue further before attempting to implement a solution.

 ### Move